renekreijveld/macOS_PHP_local_development/README.md

 # Apache/NginX/MariaDB/PHP development stack for macOS

-This setup installs an Apache/NginX, MariaDB, PHP development stack on your Apple Silicon M1/M2/M3/M4 based macOS computer.
+This setup installs an Apache/NginX, MariaDB, PHP development stack on your macOS computer.

+Supported macOS versions: Big Sur, Monterey, Ventura, Sonoma, Sequoia.

 You will get a setup with the following elements: